-Frequently Asked Questions (FAQ) Academics
+Frequently Asked Questions about Academics at John Cabot University

 All academic work at a liberal arts university emphasizes the development of intellectual skills, such as creativity, critical thinking, and written and oral communications.
 Particular attention is given to developing the skills to research, assess, and appropriately utilize the large amount of information that is available today.